baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

     6.3 - File is encrypted using Blowfish
     6.3 - File is encrypted using Twofish

-At this point I'm taking an educated guess and assume the ZIP is compressed using the same setting used to compress the challenge folder: Version 2.0 or ``0x14 0x00`` in Hex.
+At this point I'm taking an educated guess by assuming the ZIP has been compressed using the same settings used to compress the challenge folder.
+The challenge zip folder has bytes ``0x14 0x00`` as the version (meaning Version 2.0).
 Using the same code as before gives:

-    p = [0x14, 0x00]     # ZIP local file header signature
+    p = [0x14, 0x00]     # Version Needed to Extract
-    c = [0x94, 0xa0]     # First four bytes of ciphertext
+    c = [0x94, 0xa0]     # 5th and 6th byte of the ciphertext
     keys += PotentialMasterKeys(p, c, 2)
     print_key_combinations(keys)